Pamp Network Hits Market Cap of $8,565.36 (PAMP)

-Pamp Network (CURRENCY:PAMP) traded up 3.2% against the US dollar during the 1 day period ending at 15:00 PM E.T. on July 25th.
-One Pamp Network coin can now be purchased for about $0.0035 or 0.00000006 BTC on popular exchanges.
-Pamp Network has a total market capitalization of $8,565.36 and $53.00 worth of Pamp Network was traded on exchanges in the last day.
-During the last week, Pamp Network has traded up 24.6% against the US dollar.
+Pamp Network (CURRENCY:PAMP) traded 3.2% higher against the U.S. dollar during the 24-hour period ending at 12:00 PM ET on August 1st.
+One Pamp Network coin can currently be bought for approximately $0.0035 or 0.00000006 BTC on major cryptocurrency exchanges.
+Over the last seven days, Pamp Network has traded up 24.6% against the U.S. dollar.
+Pamp Network has a market cap of $8,565.36 and $53.00 worth of Pamp Network was traded on exchanges in the last day.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.